The best SIM only deals in September 2018

 The name is pretty self-explanatory in that SIM-only deals just include the SIM and corresponding bundle only, so you’ll need to provide your own handset.
 This can be an old phone from a previous contract, a second-hand model you’ve inherited or bought, or a newbie you’ve purchased outright.
 Remember that with the exception of brand new phones, your handset may be locked to the previous provider and may need unlocking if you’re switching to a different one.

 Port Authorisation Code (PAC)

 If you’re dealing with your primary mobile, the chances are that you probably want to keep your number.
-This is easily done if you’re sticking with the same provider but if you're switching, you’ll need to ask them for your PAC code and give it the new provider within 30 days.
-It’s likely you’ll be able to keep your number without hitch, but providers don’t guarantee it.
+This is easily done if you’re sticking with the same provider, but if you're switching, you’ll need to ask them for your PAC code and give it to your new provider within 30 days.
+Although it's likely you will be able to keep your number, it's not guaranteed.

 Six essential questions before you buy

 - Which providers offer good coverage in my area?

 - What size SIM does my device take?

 - What level of texts, calls and internet data allowance do I need?

 - Do I want a short- or long-term contract?

 - Do I want to use my SIM-only plan for tethering?